 You can suppress individual elements by making a small modification to your page’s HTML.
+This includes image suppression.
 Your development team can add “data-hj-suppress” as an HTML attribute or class to the element(s).
 This suppresses all text and image content inside the element, including child elements.

 Here’s an example of suppressing a paragraph / a single HTML element by adding it as an attribute: